amolgorithm/speech-gpt/README.md

 # SpeechGPT
 What if ChatGPT had its own voice?
+What if you could speak to it with your voice?
 What if this is Alexa brought to a higher intelligence of several folds?
 Explore this repo to experience this innovative exhibition of AI language models.

 ![](./public/images/SpeechGPT.png)
 <br><br>